Guest post: Laura Sanchez, Georgia State Dietetic Intern

 How Much Vegetable Oil is Okay?

 Research shows that individuals who need to reverse major health issues like cardiovascular disease or diabetes may benefit from avoiding any added oil.
-But if you’re in a more preventative space and fundamentally healthy, a little oil may be okay if you choose good quality oil, like avocado, flax, or olive oil.
+But if you’re in a more preventative space and fundamentally healthy, a little oil may be okay if you choose good quality oil, like cold pressed avocado, flax, or olive oil.

 Avocado oil is good for cooking with heat since it has a high smoke point and is mostly monounsaturated fat.
 Similar to olive oil, commercial avocado oil brands can be tainted with other filler oils that are cheaper and of lesser quality.
 Authentic avocado oil should be green tinted and have a buttery flavor.